Events & Tickets

 Adrienne Arsht Center

 From the glittering waters of the Nile to the majestic Golden Gate of Kiev, NWS presents the grand and exotic in this exclusive evening at the Adrienne Arsht Center.
 One of the world’s premier pianists, Jean-Yves Thibaudet radiates brilliance in Camille Saint-Saëns’ evocative and alluring Egyptian Concerto—a work never before performed by the orchestra.
-Witnessing a live performance of Modest Mussorgsky’s Pictures at an Exhibition is an unforgettable experience culminating in one of the most extraordinary finales of all time.
+This performance of Modest Mussorgsky’s Pictures at an Exhibition will be unforgettable with breathtaking animations specially designed for NWS and one of the most extraordinary finales of all time.
 Leading the Fellows from its Old Castle to haunting caverns is Spanish conductor Juanjo Mena.
 NWS Conducting Fellow Chad Goodman will begin the evening with Hector Berlioz’ Tuscan treasure of an Overture.

 COMPOSE YOUR OWN SUBSCRIPTION PACKAGE!